 Edwardian Style Butterfly Earrings

 7. Art Deco Inspired Vintage Style Jewellery

 The Art Deco era lasted from about 1920 to 1950.
 It featured exotic designs, diamonds and gems set within minimalist lines.

-Art Deco designs kept the intricate, feminine feel of Edwardian jewellery, while being modern and edgy.
+Diamonds were still used lavishly, but according to the new style, they were designed into strict geometric patterns.
+Thus Art Deco designs kept the intricate, feminine and luxurious feel of Edwardian jewellery while being modern and edgy.

 Square and rectangular diamonds with princess and baguette cuts were now more popular than round or oval stones.
 Women preferred big, sparkling necklaces and bracelets.

 Art Deco Inspired Diamond Ring

 Visit TheDiamondStore.co.uk for more beautiful vintage style jewellery.